 Driving to La Paz from San Diego

 Take the 5 or 805 freeway south to the U.S. - Mexico border (San Ysidro crossing).
-Both freeways end at the border so take your pick.
+Both freeways end at the border, so take your pick.
 After crossing the border, stay in the second lane from the right.
 Follow the signs that say "Rosarito Beach, Ensenada Scenic Route".
 This road will take you along the Mexico / U.S. border As you come to the top of the hill, move into the right lane.
-At the bottom of that hill the road will fork Left and Right, take the fork to the right.
+At the bottom of that hill, the road will fork left and right, take the fork to the right.
 It is marked with arrows Rosarito/Ensenada/Ensenada Cuota.
-(Cuota stand for the Toll Road).
+(Cuota stands for the Toll Road).
 There are three toll booths in total.
 The first toll booth is just past the Tijuana Playas off ramp.
 Second is about 15 miles south just passing the last Rosarito Beach off-ramp.
 The third and end of the toll-road is at San Miguel.
 After you pass the last toll booth it's about six miles to Ensenada proper.
 About one mile before you get there you'll come to a fork in the road, stay to the "right" and this will take you in the front end of town. stay to your right as you pass over the bridge with the flags.
 Do not take the right turn off ramp just after this bridge.
 Take a right at the second traffic circle, (Aztec Indian), or a right turn just before the Indian, follow traffic.
 Both roads are Mexico's Hwy 1.
 Stay on Mexico Highway 1 until you reach La Paz.

 Driving from Arizona to La Paz Baja California, Mexico

-Take Interstate 8 west to San Diego where you will merge onto Interstate 805 or Interstate 5 south.
+Take Interstate 8 west to San Diego, where you will merge onto Interstate 805 or Interstate 5 south.
 You will arrive at the border in less than 10 miles.
 Then follow the directions from San Diego above, or you can take the route below and go by San Felipe.

 Go South on Highway 111 to the border.
 Go through the border, and bear right.
 After approximately 500 feet turn right for San Felipe.
 Go straight on this road through Mexicali (major intersections will have signs for San Felipe.)
 This turns into Mexico Highway 5.
 Stay on Mexico Highway 5 until you reach Mexico Highway 1.
 You will pass San Felipe on your way to MEX 1.